antiwork/helper/README.md

 # Hi!
-This is my PR.
+I'm Shalewa Oseni and this is my PR.
 Thanks for the extra credit.

 # Helper